-Plant material, culture conditions and ozone treatment.
-Explants were obtained from in vitro cultures of M. officinalis previously established in our laboratory.
-The shoots were placed on Murashige and Skoog (MS) medium [22] supplemented with 0.5 mg 1^{-1} 6benzylaminopurine (BAP), 3% (w/v) sucrose and 0.8% (w/v) agar [9].
+Plant material, culture conditions and ozone treatment: Explants were obtained from in vitro cultures of M. officinalis previously established in our laboratory.
+The shoots were placed on Murashige and Skoog (MS) medium [22] supplemented with 0.5 mg L-1 6benzylaminopurine (BAP), 3%, w/v, sucrose and 0.8%, w/v, agar [9].
 Before the O3 treatment, 3 week-old shoots were placed on MS medium deprived of BAP for one week to avoid any interaction of phytoregulators.
-Cultures were maintained in a growth chamber at 22±1 °C under 16 h photoperiod.
+Cultures were maintained in a growth chamber at 22±1°C under a 16 h photoperiod.
 Uniformly sized shoots (one month old) were placed in a controlled environment fumigation facility [23] under the same climatic conditions as in the growth chamber.
 O3 fumigation was performed according to Tonelli et al. [9].
-Plants were exposed for 3 h to a target O3 concentration of 200 ppb (for O_3 1 ppb = 1.96 μg m-3, at 20 °C and 101.325 kPa) in form of a square wave from to the 2nd to the 5th hour of the light period.
-After the end of the fumigation, plants were left to recover in the growth chamber under O3-free air.
-Shoot samples were taken at 0, 1, 3 h FBE and after 3 h of recovery.
+Plants were exposed for 3 h to a target O3 concentration of 200 ppb (for O3 1 ppb = $1.96 \ \mu g \ m^{-3}$, at 20°C and 101.325 kPa) in the form of a square wave from the 2nd to 5th hour of the light period.
+After fumigation, plants were left to recover in the growth chamber under O3-free air.
+Shoot samples were taken at 0, 1, and 3 h FBE and after 3 h of recovery.
 Control shoots were exposed only to charcoal-filtered air in Perspex chambers.
-Plant material was stored at -80 °C until the time of analysis.
+Plant material was stored at -80°C until the time of analysis.

-SPME analyses.
-Emitted volatiles were analyzed using a Supelco SPME device coated with polydimethylsiloxane (PDMS, 100 μ m) in order to sample the headspace of 1 g of fresh plant constituted by in vitro plantlets maintained in filtered air or exposed to O3.
-Each sample was introduced into a 50 ml glass conical flask and allowed to equilibrate for 30 min.
+SPME analyses: Emitted volatiles were analyzed using a Supelco SPME device coated with polydimethylsiloxane (PDMS, 100 μ m) in order to sample the headspace of 1 g of fresh plant constituted by in vitro plantlets maintained either in filtered air or exposed to O3.
+Each sample was introduced into a 50 mL glass conical flask and allowed to equilibrate for 30 min.
 After the equilibration time, the fiber was exposed to the headspace for 10 min at room temperature.
 Once sampling was finished, the fiber was withdrawn into the needle and transferred to the injector of the GC and GC-MS system, where the fiber was desorbed.

-Gas Chromatography-FID.
-GC analyses were accomplished using an HP-5890 Series II instrument equipped with HP-WAX and HP-5 capillary columns (30 m × 0.25 mm, 0.25 μm film thickness), working with the following temperature program: 60 °C for 10 min, rising at 5 °C min-1 to 220 °C; splitless injection mode, injector temperature, 250 °C; carrier gas, nitrogen (2 ml min-1); detector, dual FID.
-Identification of the constituents was based on comparison of the retention times with those of authentic samples, comparing their linear retention indices (l.r.i.) relative to the series of n-hydrocarbons, and on computer matching against commercial (NIST 98 and ADAMS) besides home-made library mass spectra built up from pure substances and components of known oils and MS literature data.
+Gas chromatography-FID: GC analyses were accomplished using an HP-5890 Series II instrument equipped with HP-WAX and HP-5 capillary columns (30 m × 0.25 mm, 0.25 μm film thickness), working with the following temperature program: 60°C for 10 min, rising at 5°C min-1 to 220°C; splitless injection mode, injector temperature, 250°C; carrier gas, nitrogen (2 mL min-1); detector, dual FID.
+Identification of the constituents was based on comparison of the retention times with those of authentic samples, comparing their linear retention indices (l.r.i.) relative to a series of n-hydrocarbons, and on computer matching against commercial (NIST 98 and ADAMS) and home-made library mass spectra built up from pure substances and components of known oils and MS literature data.
 Results were expressed as mean percentage obtained by FID peak area normalization.